 Effective global communication requires that people understand both international and intercultural differences.
 Success is based on communicating goals and bridging differences.
 Students pursuing the MA-IIC establish a strong theoretical and applied foundation, while learning the nuances of the global environment.
 They then have an opportunity to extend this interdisciplinary base through courses in anthropology, foreign languages and literatures, business and other areas.

-New for 2014: Strategic Communication & Nonprofit Track
+Strategic Communication & Nonprofit Track

 Admissions, Financial Aid & Program Details